kung-fu-tzu/leonov.github.io/_posts/2016-02-15-functional-programming-in-browser.md

 ---

 Wanna a real hardcore from a Russian hacker on Functional programming?
-Here you have it: [FP in Browser, 2nd Edition](/pages/functional-programming-in-a-browser/).
-This was my first semi-professional Ru-En translation.
+Here you have it in English: [FP in Browser, 2nd Edition](/pages/functional-programming-in-a-browser/).
+This was my first semi-professional Ru→En translation.
 Enjoy!